The Girl from the Attic

 The Uncommon Quest 2019 Silver Winner

 Maddy Rose lives in two worlds.
 A hundred years apart.
-In the same strange house built as an octagon.
-When a mysterious black cat leads her into its unknown attic, she meets Clare and his very sick sister Eva.
-Together Maddy and Clare jump into a money-making scheme in his uncle’s dangerous soap factory to buy a cure for Eva.
+In the same strange house built in the shape of an octagon.
+When a mysterious black cat leads her into an unknown attic, she meets Clare and his very sick sister Eva.
+Together Maddy and Clare jump into a money-making scheme in his uncle's dangerous soap factory to buy a cure for Eva.
 But an unexpected tragedy befalls them.
 And then Maddy is pulled back into her own time to confront the premature birth of her own sister.
 Will Maddy be able to deal with hardships of two lives?
 Will the skills she learned in the past help her solve the problems of the present?
 Can the strange shape of the house make a difference?
-As the Girl from the Attic, Maddy must rise to the challenges of both worlds in order to find her own place in the life of the octagon.

 Purple Dragonfly Award – First Place: Family Matters

 Purple Dragonfly Award – Second Place: Middle Grade Fiction